Skip to main content

 Yes, they look unprofessional.
 But did you know typos and spelling mistakes undermine online shoppers' trust?
 If a shopper doesn't think that you care enough to spell correctly, they won't buy your product.
 No one wants a "Best Dad of the Yeer" shirt.

-The “Your Listings” section on your eRank dashboard will highlight any spelling issues detected.
+The “Your Listings” section on your eRank dashboard highlights any spelling issues detected.
 You can also use eRank's Spell Checker to quickly find those pesky typos!

 Removing good keywords